vryy/4C/.gitlab/issue_templates/FAREWELL.md

 - [ ] If applicable, remove the leaving team member from the GitLab group baci_maintainers.
 - [ ] If applicable, remove the leaving team member from the list of maintainers in #336.
 - [ ] If applicable, transfer GitLab parent user role to another developer.
+- [ ] If applicable, remove the leaving team member from the BACI Slack channel.
 - [ ] Add leaving team member to the GitLab group baci_collaborators.

 ## Interested Parties